Waves in space-dependent and time-dependent materials: a systematic comparison: Wave field representations

 with

 and where $\chi(t_A)$ is the characteristic function, defined as

 Equation (\ref{eq65k}) is a generalisation of equation (\ref{eq38k}), transformed to the wavenumber domain.
 It expresses the wave field at any time $t_A$ between $t_b$ and $t_e$ (including these time instants).
-The first term on the right-hand side accounts for the contribution of the sources between $t_b$ and $t_e$, the second term describes scattering due to the material contrast functions $\Delta\alpha^{-1}(t)$ and $\Delta\beta^{-1}(t)$, and the last term describes contributions from the fields at $t_b$ and $t_e$.
+The first term on the right-hand side accounts for the contribution of the sources between $t_b$ and $t_e$, the second term describes scattering due to the material contrast functions $\Delta\alpha^{-1}(t)$ and $\Delta\beta^{-1}(t)$, and the last term describes contributions from the fields at $t_b$ and $t_e$ (with the contribution from the field at $t_e$ being zero when $t_A<t_e$).
 The representation of equation (\ref{eq65k}) finds potential applications in the analysis of wave scattering problems in time-dependent materials.